-Issue 1: Exploring Citizenship and Governance Descriptor Key Understandings Inquiry Focus - Working for the good of socie Why this Issue matters This Issue invites students to begin exploring a concerned and participative citizen.
-Students a citizenship and governance, and learn how citicomplementary roles in working for the good of and world, understanding their roles as citizens to various situations and issues in Singapore and develop a stronger sense of civic consciousness as citizens who are rooted in Singapore with a what it means to be an informed, will deepen their understanding of zens and government play f society.
-In a complex society s will influence how they respond and the world.
-This will serve to ss, enhancing the roles they play Citizenship is varied and complex.
-Government is a political institution with importate govern.
-Different groups of people in society have differing priorities, and experience unequal sharing of condifferences often requires trade-offs to be made.
-Both citizens and government can play complement the good of society. ng needs, interests and sts.
-Managing these Knowledge Outcomes Skills Outcomes Concepts Students will be able to understand: different attributes can shape one's understanding of citizenship the functions and roles of government in working for the good of society the challenges of determining what is good for a society, with decisions guided by the principles of governance how citizens and government can work together for the good of society. evaluating information from substantiated arguments, re demonstrate sound reasonir Singapore's unique cont the consequences of on demonstrate perspective-ta demonstrate reflective thinki cally by gathering, interpreting, analysing and different sources to make well-reasoned and commendations and conclusions on societal issues and responsible decision-making that considers texts, constraints and vulnerabilities; and e's actions on those around them king when encountering differing views and when reviewing their understanding of societal anal assumptions and beliefs about others.
+Issue 1: Exploring Citizenship and Governance Descriptor Key Understandings Why this Issue matters This Issue invites students to begin exploring we concerned and participative citizen.
+Students we citizenship and governance, and learn how citic complementary roles in working for the good of and world, understanding their roles as citizens to various situations and issues in Singapore and develop a stronger sense of civic consciousness as citizens who are rooted in Singapore with a what it means to be an informed, will deepen their understanding of zens and government play f society.
+In a complex society is will influence how they respond and the world.
+This will serve to ses, enhancing the roles they play Citizenship is varied and complex.
+Government is a political institution with importagovern.
+Different groups of people in society have differ priorities, and experience unequal sharing of codifferences often requires trade-offs to be made.
+Both citizens and government can play comple the good of society. ring needs, interests and osts.
+Managing these Knowledge Outcomes Skills Outcomes Concepts Students will be able to understand: different attributes can shape one's understanding of citizenship the functions and roles of government in working for the good of society the challenges of determining what is good for a society, with decisions guided by the principles of governance how citizens and government can work together for the good of society. evaluating information from substantiated arguments, re demonstrate sound reasonir Singapore's unique cont the consequences of on demonstrate perspective-ta demonstrate reflective thinki cally by gathering, interpreting, analysing and different sources to make well-reasoned and commendations and conclusions on societal issues and responsible decision-making that considers texts, constraints and vulnerabilities; and e's actions on those around them king when encountering differing views ing when reviewing their understanding of societal nal assumptions and beliefs about others.
 CitizenshipGovernanceTrade-offs

-Issue 1: Exploring Citizenship and Gover Issue 1: Exploring Citizenship and Governance Guiding Questions Content 1 What does citizenship mean to me?
-Attributes can shape one's understanding of citizenship Legal status Rights and obligations of citizens A sense of identity Shared values Civic participation Participate in public affairs as individuals and community groups What are the functions and roles of government in working for the good of society?
-Functions and roles of government in a representative democracy Functions of government Makes and passes laws Implements and enforces laws Interprets and applies laws Roles of government Maintains law and order Ensures economic and social well-being of citizens Promotes and protects a country's national interests 3 How do we decide what is good for society?
-Deciding what is good for society Challenges in deciding what is good for society Differing needs and interests Differing priorities Unequal sharing of costs Managing trade-offs Principles shaping governance Having good leadership Anticipating change and staying relevant A stake for everyone, opportunities for all Practising meritocracy 4 How can we work together for the good of society?
-Citizens and government working together for the good of society Addressing the needs of society Influencing decision-making in public affairs Strengthening citizens' sense of belonging
+Issue 1: Exploring Issue 1: Exploring Citizenship and Governance Guiding Question าร Content 1 What does cit tizenship mean to me?
+Attributes can shape one's understanding of citizenship Legal status Rights and obligations of citizens A sense of identity Shared values Civic participation Participate in public affairs as individuals and community groups functions and roles of n working for the good of Functions and roles of government in a representative democracy Functions of government Makes and passes laws Implements and enforces laws Interprets and applies laws Roles of government Maintains law and order Ensures economic and social well-being of citizens Promotes and protects a country's national interests 3 How do we do society? ecide what is good for Deciding what is good for society Challenges in deciding what is good for society Differing needs and interests Differing priorities Unequal sharing of costs Managing trade-offs Principles shaping governance Having good leadership Anticipating change and staying relevant A stake for everyone, opportunities for all Practising meritocracy 4 How can we wanted of society? work together for the good Citizens and government working together for the good of society Addressing the needs of society Influencing decision-making in public affairs Strengthening citizens' sense of belonging